binocarlos/powerstrip-k8s-demo/README.md

 [Kubernetes](https://github.com/googlecloudplatform/kubernetes) is great at orchestrating containers and [Flocker](https://github.com/clusterhq/flocker) is great at managing data volumes attached to containers.

 Ideally - we want to use both systems together so we can orchestrate AND migrate containers.
 That is the aim of this demo, to show how using [Powerstrip](https://github.com/clusterhq/powerstrip), we can extend Docker with tools like [Flocker](https://github.com/clusterhq/flocker) and still use orchestration tools like [Kubernetes](https://github.com/googlecloudplatform/kubernetes).

+We also need to network our [Kubernetes](https://github.com/googlecloudplatform/kubernetes) cluster - an ideal tool for this is [Weave](https://github.com/zettio/weave) which allows us to allocate an IP address per container.
+In this example, we have fully integrated the [Weave](https://github.com/zettio/weave) network into [Kubernetes](https://github.com/googlecloudplatform/kubernetes) so each container is allocated an IP address from the weave bridge.

 ## Scenario